mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

 ## 4 Creating a Workflow

-You need to create a workflow that you will add activities to and create pages for.
-Do the following:
+To create a workflow that you will add activities to and create pages for, do the following:

-1. In the App Explorer, right-click the **MyFirstModule** module and select Add workflow in the drop-down menu.
+1. In the App Explorer, right-click the **MyFirstModule** module and select **Add workflow** in the drop-down menu.

     ![Add Workflow](attachments/workflow-how-to-configure/add-workflow.png)